 The man who sold his skin is a complex, entertaining and liberating film, which deserves to make its big way in cinemas around the world.

-For the surprising expressive force and ability to hold together tragic and comedy tones.
-With a character that embodies the original presence, inevitable in the life of all, of guilt and redemption, good and evil, faith and simulation, deception and truth.
+For its surprising expressive force and its ability to keep together tragic and comedy tones.
+With a character who embodies the original coexistence, inevitable in everyone’s life, of guilt and redemption, good and evil, faith and simulation, deception and truth.